kamenAleksandrov/draw_steel_hero_smith/DATABASE_RESET_GUIDE.md

 **Missing abilities?**
 - Verify the simplified JSON files exist in `data/abilities/class_abilities_simplified/`
 - Check the console for any parsing errors

+**Missing perks?**
+- Perks are automatically reseeded on startup, so this should not happen
+- If you still see missing perks, try restarting the app

 **Data not displaying?**
 - Empty fields are intentionally hidden - this is correct behavior